miladrahimi/p-manager/README.md

 ### Requirements

- * Operating system: Debian or Ubuntu
+ * Operating system: Linux (Debian or Ubuntu)
  * RAM: 1 GB
  * CPU: 1 Core
+ * Valid license for more than 5 users

 ## Links